Skip to content

 EventCamp East Coast appreciations

+I have a ton of EventCamp East Coast appreciations!
 I’m still sorting out the lessons I learned from facilitating and organizing EventCamp East Coast, and I’ll be writing about them soon.
-But, while the memories are still fresh, I want to offer appreciations here for the incredible contributions the […]
+But, while the memories are still fresh, I want […]

 appreciationseventcamp